AnanyaRahaman/LLMs_SQL_Understading/Code/README.md

 - **ANTLR**: Contains ANTLR-related files and scripts.
 - **llms_interaction.ipynb**: Jupyter notebook that demonstrates interaction with different language models.
+- **Transformer.ipnyb**: Jupyter notebook file that is used to Train and Test the Transformer.

 ## llms_interaction.ipynb